AndreiChertkov/teneva_bm/README.md

 - `oc`

 - `qubo` - a collection of quadratic unconstrained binary optimization (QUBO) problems; all benchmarks are discrete and have a mode size equals `2`.
-The collection includes the following benchmarks: `BmQuboKnapAmba`, ...
+The collection includes the following benchmarks: `BmQuboKnapAmba`, `BmQuboKnapQuad`, ...
     > The exact global minimum is known only for `BmQuboKnapAmba` benchmark.

 - `various`